MrAlexSee/InterviewTopics/README.md

 #### Unit testing in C++

-* Unit tests are realized with the use of libraries such as [Catch2](https://github.com/catchorg/Catch2) for C++.

-* Accessing private members can be realized using various methods.
+Accessing private members can be realized using various methods.
 In general, it is discouraged in favor of testing only the public interface.
 If necessary, once can use, e.g., [friend classes](https://stackoverflow.com/questions/14186245/unit-testing-c-how-to-test-private-members/14186634), shown below.

 ```cpp
 #ifndef TESTED_WHITEBOX